jwolfe27/Surfs_Up/README.md

 ![Oahu_Picture](https://user-images.githubusercontent.com/89044350/138095687-3a18ee4e-d091-4fce-b353-10488b852414.jpg)

 ## Project Overview
-Analyze climate data of Oahu, Hawaii in order to make an informed decision if Oahu is the best location to open a Surf Shop.
+Analyze climate data of Oahu, Hawaii in order to make an informed decision if Oahu is the best location to open a year round Surf & Ice Cream Shop.

 ### Tools Used
 - Jupyter Notebook with imported dependencies